cylc/cylc-doc/src/user-guide/sharing-access-to-workflows.rst

        "user2": ["!stop"]
    }

-Again, providing your site configuration permits you to grant this access, this configuration, for `user2` (who is a member of system group `groupA`) would result in them having "read" and "play" access.
-The the access to stop your workflows has been removed and this action will be forbidden.
+Providing your site configuration permits you to grant this access, this configuration, for ``user2`` (who is a member of system group ``groupA``), would result in them having ``read`` and ``play`` access.
+Permission to stop your workflows has been removed so this action will be forbidden.

 Access Groups
 ^^^^^^^^^^^^^
-For convenience, cylc operations available in the ui have been bundled into access groups.
+For convenience, cylc operations available in the UI have been bundled into access groups.
 These should be capitalized to distinguish from cylc operations.

 We currently support ``READ``, ``CONTROL`` and ``ALL`` and to remove permissions